magnesj/ResInsight/docs/GridImportExport.md

 - Grid and Property data from  _`*.GRDECL`_ files.

 <div class="note">
 Release 2018.11 supports import of simulations from Intersect.
-The simulation must be exported into Eclipse file format.
+To be able to import into ResInsight, the Intersect simulation must be exported into Eclipse file format.
 </div>

 ### Eclipse Results